 GitLab Duo: Choose your path

-GitLab Duo is a suite of AI-powered features that assist you while you work in GitLab.
+GitLab Duo is a suite of AI-native features that assist you while you work in GitLab.

 Select the path that best matches what you want to do: